Adeniyi-Bella/movie-API-client_server/README.md

 # movie-APP Front-end with React
-A front-end implementation for a movie app.
+A front-end implementation for a movie app using react.
 The back-end implementation can be found at: https://github.com/Adeniyi-Bella/movie-API

 ## Users can
 - Register